apache/airflow/docs/apache-airflow-providers-remote/remote_executor.rst

 Some caveats:

-- Make sure to specify the Airflow backen and credentials in the remote worker configuration.
+- Make sure to specify the Airflow backend and credentials in the remote worker configuration.
 - Tasks can consume resources.
 Make sure your worker has enough resources to run ``worker_concurrency`` tasks
 - Queue names are limited to 256 characters, but each broker backend might have its own restrictions